 Subsequent to this he completed further advanced Fellowship training at the Austin Hospital in Interventional Radiology and at the Canberra Hospital in MRI and Musculoskeletal Radiology.

-Rick is Director of Radiology for Sovereign Radiology, Ballarat.
+Rick is Director of Radiology for Sovereign Radiology, Ballarat and is a Director of Keystone Radiology.

 Dr Peter Lange